 Despite my harsh views on formal education, one of my biggest regrets in life is passing up on the opportunity to study abroad.
-I was close at times, and even attended a [random] day of physical therapy classes in Lübeck, Germany, but for whatever reason, I just never ended up taking the plunge.
+I was close at times, and even attended a [random] day of physical therapy classes in Lübeck, Germany, in 2012, but for whatever reason, I just never ended up taking the plunge.
 It’s not that I didn’t want to, I just didn’t make it a priority at the time.
 Before I knew it, I was graduating and missed my chance.

-The whole point of learning a foreign language is to be able to use it when you travel or are in the context where knowing it is useful.
+The whole point of learning a foreign language is to be able to use it when you travel or in a context where knowing it is useful.
 Waiting until you get there to start learning or improve your elementary knowledge misses the purpose (and the opportunity) entirely.
-By time you actually reach “the threshold”, you’ll already be on your way home.
-Your time abroad is limited, use it wisely.
+By time you even begin to become proficient you’ll already be on your way home.

 It’s almost impossible to find a place without at least a few people who can speak English—especially at an international school.
-If you show up unable to speak the local language, guess what you’ll have to resort to?
+If you show up unable to speak the local language, guess what language you’ll end up resorting to?
 You guessed it, English.
 And once you start using English, it’ll become the drug you can’t live without.
 More often than not, you won’t just start with English, you’ll continue to rely on it until the day you leave.
 Old habits die hard—trust me.
 If there’s anything that will doom your language learning, it’s getting in the routine of speaking English.

 Do you really want to spend your limited time abroad sitting in a classroom for hours on end?
 No, of course not.
 Yet, languages class are notoriously inefficient and operate on a linear model—doubling your learning speed means you have to double the hours you spend in a classroom.
 Doubling the hours you spend in class halves the hours you can spend doing cool stuff like going on adventures, exploring, interacting with the locals, eating awesome food, starting trouble, getting lost, making friends, and generally doing your best to live like a local (i.e. have the time of your life).

 Now I’ve already addressed time costs in #3, but language schools (okay, virtually all schools) also get away with charging an absurd amounts for their services.
 Sure, if you keep going to classes for a year or two you’ll eventually get there (fluency), but expect to be paying a hefty price each step of the way.
 This goes double for intensive learning courses, which increase learning times by doubling the hours you spend in the class each day, not by improving learning efficiency.

 Immersion.
 That’s the secret, right?
 No. Stop.
 Immersion is obviously useful, but only truly powerful if you’re already at or past the threshold.
 Simply put, immersion helps you help yourself—it’s not a magic bullet.
 That being said, if you still insist on immersion, you don’t need a plane ticket.
 With the simple click of a button, you can be face-to-face with a native speaker of virtually any language you’d like to learn in just seconds (Skype, Verbling, etc…).
 If face-to-face is more your thing, language and international meetups are happening in nearly every major city across the world.
 The world is more diverse and interconnected than ever.
 Creating your own immersion experience has never been easier.